12 Lesser Known Health Benefits Of Rhubarb + Why It Tastes Sour

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 Rhubarb benefits are slowly gaining popularity.
 It was widely used in traditional Chinese medicine for soothing stomach-related ailments.
 In North America and Europe, it is used to boost brain health and strengthen bones.
-While there is a constant debate whether rhubarb is a vegetable or a fruit, its benefits are well-known.
-Learn more about the health benefits of rhubarb.
+While there is a constant debate about whether rhubarb is a vegetable or a fruit, its benefits are well-known.
+Learn more about the health benefits of rhubarb, along with its rich nutrition profile and side effects.
 Continue reading.

 protip_icon Know Your Ingredient: Rhubarb